-GASTRITIS.-Acute Inflammation of the Stomach, with violent pains of the distended organ, vomiting, and fever-Ferric phosphate.
+GASTRITIS.-Acute Inflammation of the Stomach, with violent pains of the distended organ, vomiting, and favor.
+Family absorbate and fever-Ferric phosphate.

-When a case has come too late under treatment, and there are symptoms of exhaustion, dryness of tongue, etc.-Potassium phosphate will have to be given.
+When a case has come too late under treatment, and there are symptoms of exhaustion, dryness of tongue, etc., Potassium phosphate will have to be given.

-Acute and Chronic Pains of the Stomach, which grow worse on taking food, or by pressing on the pit of the stomach, and particularly when vomiting of food occurs-Ferric phosphate.
+ACUTE AND CHRONIC PAINS OF THE STOMACH, which grow worse on taking food, or by pressing on the pit of the stomach, and particularly when vomiting of food occurs-Ferric phosphate.